 If it isn't super windy out, we like to set it up while standing up - versus getting inside of the tent.
 Because of its size, this model is a little easier to setup than the cramped Rab Latok, which has a similar design but is even smaller.

-Weather resistance is the biggest trade-off with this model when compared to other four season tents.
+Weather resistance is the biggest trade-off with this model.

 This contender uses fabric that is highly water resistant, though not waterproof.
 It performs best in dry conditions or when it is well below freezing (if it's precipitating), as the drier snow won't saturate the fabric as quickly.

-is ok when used in light rainstorms, but with heavy rain, wet snow, or extended rainstorms, the fabric will become thoroughly saturated, and you'll get some (or a fair amount of) dripping on the inside, no matter how well you seam sealed it.
-In wet storms, the Rab Latok
+The Firstlight is okay when used in light rainstorms, but with heavy rain, wet snow, or extended rainstorms, the fabric will become thoroughly saturated, and you'll get some (or a fair amount of) dripping on the inside, no matter how well you seam sealed it.

 Bivy tents are relatively cramped and uncomfortable.
 We don't recommend them for anything but alpine climbing, multi-day ski touring, or any other trip where the user is willing to sacrifice comfort for weight savings and maximum packability.